Projects & Studies

 The following photos of an existing linear detention basin illustrate how linear detention blends almost seamlessly into an open space, as well as its value for holding water when needed.

-An initial phase involving three linear detention compartments on the south bank of Buffalo Bayou between Eldridge Parkway and Dairy Ashford Road is expected to be under construction in early April 2019.
+An initial phase involving three linear detention compartments on the south bank of Buffalo Bayou between Eldridge Parkway and Dairy Ashford Road began in late April 2019.
 The exact locations of individual basin compartments were determined during the design process, taking into account construction access and existing trees and other vegetation to minimize environmental impacts such as loss of desirable habitat and wetlands.
 The overall project will proceed in phases as funding allows.

 The addition of linear detention is one step in addressing flooding risks in the Buffalo Bayou watershed.
 While it would not have likely prevented flooding in Hurricane Harvey or a similar weather event, it would reduce damages from more frequent storms and would serve to increase our defenses against flooding during larger-scale rain events.